nmudd-cms/wnmg-xlc/api-checklist.md

 ##Security
 - [ ] API keys and tokenization is used to track and manage clients
-- [ ] API endpoints will be on HTTPS (if needed).
+- [ ] API endpoints use HTTPS (if needed).
 - [ ] API supports CORS for security (not JSONP).
 - [ ] API is using security best practices (based on OWASP, etc...).

 ##Documentation
-- [ ] API has meaningful error and response messages and are being used appropiately.
-- [ ] API documentation is up-to-date and documentation stays up-to-date as part of the application lifecycle.
+- [ ] API documentation is up-to-date and documentation stays up-to-date as part of the API lifecycle.
 - [ ] API documentation is offering an openly license suite of code samples, libraries and SDKs.
 - [ ] API documentation is intuitive, simple, and up-to-date.
 Showing all API endpoints, complete with authentication details, is the standard with many APIs also providing interactive documentation using formats like Swagger or API Blueprint from Apiary.io.

 ##Management
-- [ ] API has “self-service” registration in place via web interface that assigns a client a API key to track and manage the API.
+- [ ] API has “self-service” registration in place via web interface that assigns a client a API key to track and manage the API (if publically accessible).
 - [ ] API can be throttled gracefully based on specific criteria (application token, geography, environment stress).
 - [ ] API has robust logging and analytics to measure usage, performance and behavior.
 - [ ] API is managed in publically accessible version control system like "Github.com" for third party developers to contribute.